erichkauffman/functional-programming-is-easy/currying.md

-***TLDR:*** *Currying is a technique that makes function have only one input and one output.
+***TLDR:*** *Currying is a technique that makes functions have only one input and one output.
 If a function takes multiple parameters, when such a function is curried, it takes the first parameter, and returns a function that takes the next parameter.
 This transforms functions from `function(a, b, c, ...)` to `function(a)(b)(c)(...)`.
 Currying makes it easier to create new functions on the fly.*

 What would you do if you wanted to create a function that multiplies every input by 10?